Eritreans in Italy: Introduction

 Map showing the global distribution of the Eritrean diaspora.

 Eritreans in Italy are residents of Italy who were born in Eritrea or are of Eritrean descent.
 According to the United Nations, there were 13,592 Eritrean migrants in Italy in 2015.

-The Eritreans are an important immigrant group in Italy, and they have a deep historical connection with the country.
-Eritrea was once a colony of Italy (1890–1941).
+The Eritreans are an important immigrant group in Italy, and have a deep historical connection with the country.
+Eritrea was a colony of Italy from 1890 to 1941.
 The combination of Eritrea's independence movement and its harsh rule after World War II prompted an increasing number of Eritreans to leave their homeland for Italy to find better living conditions and seek asylum.

-According to data from the Italian National Institute of Statistics (ISTAT) in 2023, there were approximately 16,500 legal residents of Eritrean origin.
+According to data from the Italian National Institute of Statistics (ISTAT) in 2023, there were approximately 16,500 legal residents of Eritrean origin in Italy.
 If including undocumented immigrants and naturalized citizens, the total number is estimated to be 25,000.
-Most Eritreans are widely distributed in major cities such as Rome and Milan.
+Most Eritreans are widely distributed in major Italian cities such as Rome and Milan.

 The Eritrean population in Italy continues to integrate into Italian society at a gradual pace.
 The Eritreans exist as a dual entity within the Italian social framework.
 The Eritrean community has shown their value to Italian society through their work in food service and sports as well as cultural activities.
 The Eritrean community faces multiple challenges including ethnic discrimination together with identity conflicts and disagreements about their ties to the present Eritrean government.

-Research shows that about 75% of Eritrean immigrants hold refugee status, and their living conditions are deeply influenced by Italian immigration policies such as the 2017 "Minniti-Orlando Law" restricting the right to asylum, and by the geopolitical game between the EU and Africa.
+Research shows that about 75% of Eritrean immigrants in Italy hold refugee status, and their living conditions are deeply influenced by Italian immigration policies such as the 2017 "Minniti-Orlando Law" restricting the right to asylum, and by the geopolitical dynamics between the EU and Africa.